-The consolidated financial statements comprise the financial statements of the Group and its subsidiaries as at 31 December 2021.
-Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
+The consolidated financial statements comprise the financial statements of the Company and its subsidiaries.
+Subsidiaries are all entities over which the Group has control.
+The Group controls an entity when the Group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
+Subsidiaries are fully consolidated from the date on which control is transferred to the Group.
+They are deconsolidated from the date that control ceases.